gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - set of ongoing processes and principles that aims to ensure an awareness and education of the risks faced when certain actions occur, and to inspire a sense of responsibility

 #pagebreak()

-Risk assessment:
+Going deeper for risk assessment:

-- has to use analytic and structured processes to capture the potential for desirable and undesirable events, and a measure of the likely outcomes and impact
+- Uses analytic and structured processes to capture the potential for desirable and undesirable events, and measure likely outcomes and impact

-- it involves reviewing information collected as part of the risk (and concern) assessments, forming the basis of decisions leading
+- Involves reviewing collected information, forming the basis for decisions

-- estimates the different levels of risks:
+- Estimates the different levels of risks:

-  - intolerable: risk needs to be abandoned or replaced
+  - Intolerable: risk needs to be abandoned or replaced

-  - tolerable: reduced with reasonable methods
+  - Tolerable: reduced with reasonable methods

-  - acceptable: the reduction is not necessary
+  - Acceptable: the reduction is not necessary

 It's important for many reasons:
 - Identification and, if possible, estimation of hazard